Language

 Example: "We did not saw the warning signs before the market shift."
 (Incorrect)

-3. Forming Questions: Using "Did See?"
+3. Forming questions: Using "Did See?"

 Questions in the simple past tense follow a similar principle to negative statements.
 They require the auxiliary "did," subject-verb inversion, and the base form of the verb—not the past tense form.